with Matthias Oostrik, Peter Burr, Diederik Schoorl, Pandelis Diamantides

 With David Poeppel, Lu Wan, Mingzhou Ding, Lisa Kaggen, Masha Westerlund, Ido Davidesco & Matthias Oostrik

-In 2014-2015, we worked Trevor Day School in New York City to investigate the factors that drive brain-to-brain synchronization during teacher-student interactions.
+In 2014-2015, we worked with a high school in New York City to investigate the factors that drive brain-to-brain synchronization during teacher-student interactions.
 High school students were involved in the design and execution of this research project, and participated as experimental subjects throughout the 2014-2015 school year.
 Concurrently, a team of NYU psychologists and neuroscientists provided neuroscience education to the students.
-In 2015-2016, we will extend the program to other high schools in the New York City and Utrecht area.
+In 2015-2016, we extended the program to other high schools in the New York City.

 What is an artistic intention?
 How is it possible that the mere presence of an individual can change the mood of an entire theater?
 What is left if we strip an artistic sound or gesture from its physical presence?
 More